 - Close the jar and place it on a dinner plate on the counter to ferment.

 - After about 2 weeks the brine will clear again.
 This is a sign that the fermentation process is done.
-Store your jar of fermented tomatoes in the fridge or in a root cellar.
+Your fermented tomatoes are ready for serving.

-You can use less salt if you'd like but no less than 1 teaspoon per cup of water.
+2. You can use less salt if you'd like but no less than 1 teaspoon per cup of water.

-Make sure that the tomatoes stay under the brine even after you store the jar in the fridge.
+4. Make sure that the tomatoes stay under the brine even after you store the jar in the fridge.

-Make sure to always use a clean fork or spoon when you take a tomato out of the jar.
+5. Always use a clean fork or spoon when you take a tomato out of the jar.

 Nutrition Information:Yield: 1 Serving Size: 1 gallon

-Lady Lee is a single mother of four, she was born in Israel and raised in an agricultural commune called a Kibbutz.
-From a very young age, she was very interested in agriculture and farming.
+Hi!
+I’m Lady Lee.
+I help homesteaders simplify their homesteading journey while still producing a ton of food!
+I am a single mother of four, I was born in Israel and raised in an agricultural commune called a Kibbutz.
+Now I homestead in central NC.